-(a) such costs are to be paid directly from the special tax allocation fund established pursuant to the Act; and such payments in any one (1) year may not exceed thirty percent (30%) of the annual interest costs incurred by the redeveloper with regard to the redevelopment project during that year; and if there are not sufficient funds available in the special tax allocation fund to make the payment pursuant to this paragraph 10, then the amounts so due shall accrue and be payable when sufficient funds are available in the special tax allocation fund; and the total of such interest payments incurred pursuant to the Act may not exceed thirty percent (30%) of the total redevelopment project costs excluding any property assembly costs and any relocation costs incurred pursuant to the Act;

-11. if a special service area has been established pursuant to "An Act to Provide the Manner of Levying or Imposing Taxes for the Provision of Special Services to Areas Within the Boundaries of Home Rule Units and Non-home Rule Municipalities and Counties", approved September 21, 1973, as amended, then any tax increment revenues derived from the tax imposed pursuant to "An Act to Provide the Manner of Levying or Imposing Taxes for the Provision of Special-Services to Areas Withia the Boundaries of Home Rule Units and Non-home Rule Municipalities and Counties", approved September 21, 1973, as amended, may be used within the R.P.A. for the purposes permitted by that Act as well as the purposes permitted by the Act.

-Estimated project costs are shown in Tables 1a and 1b.
+- 10. interest costs incurred by a redeveloper related to the construction, renovation or rehabilitation of a redevelopment project provided that: - (aj such costs are to be paid directly from the special tax allocation fund established pursuant to the Act; and - (b) such payments in any one (1) year may not exceed thirty percent (30%) of the annual interest costs incurred by the redeveloper with regard to the redevelopment project during that year; and - (c) if there are not sufficient funds available in the special tax allocation fund to make the payment pursuant to this paragraph 10, then the amounts so due shall accrue and be payable when sufficient funds are available in the special tax allocation fund; and - (d) the total of such interest payments incurred pursuant to the Act may not exceed thirty percent (30%) of the total redevelopment project costs excluding any property assembly costs and any relocation costs incurred pursuant to the Act; - 11. if a special service area has been established pursuant to "An Act to Provide the Manner of Levying or Imposing Taxes for the Provision of Special Services to Areas Within the Boundaries of Home Rule Units and Non-home Rule Municipalities and Counties", approved September 21,1973, as amended, then any tax increment revenues derived from the tax imposed pursuant - to "An Act to Provide the Manner of Levying or Imposing Taxes - ~ for theiProvision of Special-Services.to.
+Are asJWithijaJhe Boundaries of Home Rule Units and Non-home Rule Municipalities and Counties", approved September 21, 1973, as amended, may be used within the R.P.A. for the purposes permitted by that Act as well as the purposes permitted by the Act.
+Estimated project costs are shown in Tables la and lb.
 To the extent that the City has incurred redevelopment project costs prior to, but in anticipation of, the adoption of tax increment financing, the City may be reimbursed for such costs.
-Adjustments to the cost items listed in Tables 1a and 1b are anticipated without amendment to the Redevelopment Plan.
+Adjustments to the cost items listed in Tables la and lb are anticipated without amendment to the Redevelopment Plan.